yeokm1/pi-radio/README.md

 Unlike your typical computer where you usually shutdown properly, I cannot rely on this during the use of a Raspberry Pi.
 If the Raspberry Pi is improperly shutdown too many times, data corruption in the file system leading to unbootable SD card may result.
 So we should use a read-only file system.

-Full instructions and explanations are obtained from this [link](http://ruiabreu.org/2013-06-02-booting-raspberry-pi-in-readonly.html) but you can run this commands directly.
+Full instructions and explanations are obtained from this [link](http://ruiabreu.org/2013-06-02-booting-raspberry-pi-in-readonly.html) but you can run these commands directly.
 I modified some of the instructions for personal convenience.

 ```bash
 #Change timezone.